 - cakes and muffins for cakes and muffins made with fruit, oats and wholegrains

-- tropical fruits – for example, watermelon – for cooler-climate fruits such as apples, lady finger bananas, pears, peaches, grapes, nectarines, oranges and mandarines
+- tropical fruits – for example, watermelon – for cooler-climate fruits like apples, lady finger bananas, pears, peaches, grapes, nectarines, oranges and mandarines

-- white potato for low-GI potatoes such as Carisma™, sweet potato, corn, pasta or legumes such as lentils, beans and chickpeas
+- white potato for low-GI potatoes like Carisma™, and sweet potato, corn, pasta or legumes like lentils, beans and chickpeas

 - most rices for Basmati, Doongara or Mahatma rice.